chevEldrid/mtgsite/_posts/2020/2020-06-05-defendersoftherealm.md

 author: julian
 cover: https://img.scryfall.com/cards/art_crop/front/a/a/aaae15dd-11b6-4421-99e9-365c7fe4a5d6.jpg?1572490333
 length: 15
 youtube:
 categories: ["Homebrewed"]
-tags: ["Standard", "Ale"]
+tags: ["Standard"]
 title: "Defenders of the Realm (Standard)"
 hook: "Heroes Live Forever.
 Legends Never Die."
 ---

 Ladies and gentlemen rejoice, our almighty overlords at Wizards have granted (some) of our wishes!
 Their swinging of the mighty Banhammer has liberated us from the horrors of
 <a
 	class="accented-link"
 	target="_blank"